top of page

 🐾 Some of the Most Expensive Cat Foods Are Actually the Worst Quality

 Many people assume that if a cat food is expensive, it must be high quality—but that is not always the case.
-Some of the most well-known and heavily marketed brands, like Hill's Science Diet and Royal Canin, often use ingredients that are far from ideal for cats.
+Some of the most well-known and heavily marketed brands, like Hill's Science Diet and Royal Canin, often use the worst ingredients that are far from ideal for cats.

 When you take a closer look at the ingredient lists, you’ll often see things like corn, wheat, soy, by-products, and other fillers listed near the top.
 Cats are obligate carnivores, meaning their bodies are designed to thrive on animal-based protein—not plant-based fillers.
 Ingredients like corn and wheat are commonly used as inexpensive sources of calories, but they are not as biologically appropriate or digestible as real meat.